Thank you for choosing Michigan Medicine for your health care needs.

 Access to Respectful Care

-- Receive considerate and respectful care in a smoke-free environment
+- Receive considerate and respectful care in a smoke-free environment.

 - Speak alone with anyone you wish while in the hospitals or health centers unless your health care provider determines it is not in your best medical interest.

-- Proper assessment and management of pain.
+- Receive proper assessment and management of pain.

 - Be free from restraint of any form or seclusion that is not medically necessary.

-- Be free from mental, physical, sexual, and verbal abuse, neglect, and exploitation.
+- Be free from mental, physical, sexual and verbal abuse, neglect and exploitation.